manelxpto/correlational-tractography-DSI-Studio/README.md

 # correlational-tractography-DSI-Studio
-- Shell script to perform correlational tractography (connectometry analysis) in DSI Studio
+- Bash script to perform correlational tractography (connectometry analysis) in DSI Studio

 - DSI Studio allows manual performance of correlational tractography, but for large numbers of study variables, a shell script is handy.